GroovyRoom/Pet_Haven/README.md

 > Worked on developing webpage for the project and implementing user authenticiation feature.
 > Implemented Chat feature.

+* All major UI will be implemented.
+* User will be able to send friend request to other user.
+* User will be able to create a group and join a group.
+* User will be able to see the close by users' activity though Google Map.
+* User will be able to post text and images.
+* User will be able to find local Vet through Google Map.

 > **Larry Yao**
 > Worked on dynamic MainActivity UI which visualize the user's laptile using drawables.

+* All major UI will be implemented.
+* User will be able to send friend request to other user.
+* User will be able to create a group and join a group.
+* User will be able to see the close by users' activity though Google Map.
+* User will be able to post text and images.
+* User will be able to find local Vet through Google Map.

 > **George Andreas**
 > Worked on Mainactivity which enable user to organize and manage their reptiles by adding, editing and deleting Reptile object.

+* All major UI will be implemented.
+* User will be able to send friend request to other user.
+* User will be able to create a group and join a group.
+* User will be able to see the close by users' activity though Google Map.
+* User will be able to post text and images.
+* User will be able to find local Vet through Google Map.

 > **Surat Perkash**
 > Worked on implementing TradeListFragment which enable user to create, edit, and delete trade post.
 > Also implemented CardView to diplay trade post.

+* All major UI will be implemented.
+* User will be able to send friend request to other user.
+* User will be able to create a group and join a group.
+* User will be able to see the close by users' activity though Google Map.
+* User will be able to post text and images.
+* User will be able to find local Vet through Google Map.

 > **Xingjian Li**
 > Worked on MVVM diagram, implemented profile setting fragment and implemented firebase database related to the user.

+* All major UI will be implemented.
+* User will be able to send friend request to other user.
+* User will be able to create a group and join a group.
+* User will be able to see the close by users' activity though Google Map.
+* User will be able to post text and images.
+* User will be able to find local Vet through Google Map.

 ## MVVM Diagram